Domino Harvey: Addiction and death

 Harvey entered drug rehabilitation clinics four times; each stay was funded by her mother.
 Scott claims that Harvey and the bounty hunters with whom she worked would often keep drugs they found when arresting criminals.
 Martinez has said that they used marijuana, cocaine and heroin.
 In 1997, Harvey went to a drug rehabilitation clinic in Hawaii.
 She lived in Hawaii for two years.
 In 2001, having returned to California, she attempted to become a bounty hunter again but was unable to find work with her previous employer.

 In 2003, Harvey was arrested on charges of possession of crystal methamphetamine after sheriff's deputies found the drug at her home while investigating a burglar alarm call-out.
 She pleaded guilty and attended a treatment program; the arrest was consequently expunged from her criminal record.
 In May 2005, Harvey was arrested on federal charges of trafficking methamphetamine; she maintained that she was innocent.
 She spent three weeks in the Metropolitan Detention Center, Los Angeles.
 She posted $1 million bail and was placed under house arrest, staying at her home in West Hollywood.
 While under house arrest, Harvey wore an electronic monitoring ankle bracelet.

 Harvey continually denied that she was a drug trafficker, claiming to have been set up.
 While under house arrest, she lived with a person whom she had hired as a "sober guardian" to help her refrain from drug use.
 On the night of 27 June 2005, her aide discovered her unconscious in her bath.
 She was taken to a hospital but could not be resuscitated.
 The Los Angeles County Department of Medical Examiner-Coroner determined that she had overdosed on the painkiller drug fentanyl.

-Film
+In popular culture

-A film inspired by her life, Domino, was released in October 2005.
+A film inspired by her life, Domino, was released in 2005.
 In his preparations for the film, director Tony Scott taped hours of conversations he had with Harvey about bounty hunting incidents.
 During filming, Harvey spent three weeks on the set.
 There have been tabloid reports that the ending was changed after her death and also that she was unhappy with the film's portrayal of her.
 The film studio has countered that she was involved with the project for nearly 12 years.
 Promotional featurettes for the movie include Harvey on set with the cast and crew; she contributed to the soundtrack and also attended the movie's wrap party in December 2004.
 Harvey herself appears at the very end of the cast credits of the film.
-However, she did not live to see it released.
+She never saw the film released, dying four months before its premiere in October 2005.